 Storage Store like a bouquet for five to seven days in a jar or vase filled with water on the counter or in the fridge (except basil, which gets brown in the fridge).
 Change the water regularly.

 The cool temperatures of spring keep bitter greens tender and sweet.
 April, May, and June are also prime season for baby versions of these leafy greens.
+Check out our individual guides to collard greens and kale for more tips and tricks.

 Selection Look for lush, full leaves that aren’t wilted or yellowing.
 Test for tenderness by rubbing a leaf between your fingers; if it feels tough or fibrous, it probably will be, even after cooking.
 These greens are fairly interchangeable in recipes, so if the greens called for in a recipe don’t look great in the store, feel free to make a substitution.